franciscoturdera00/WordleAI/README.md

   -w WORD, --word WORD                         word to guess

   -s STRATEGY, --strategy STRATEGY             strategy used in the game.
-Default: smart_guess
+Default: index_decision

   -wb WORD_BANK, --word-bank WORD_BANK         file path for word bank to be used